Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am currently a second-year undergraduate student studying Mathematics and Computer Science at the University of Chicago.
-Besides Mathematics and Computer Science, I am broadly interested in Economics, International Relations, History, Art History, and the study of different cultures and languages.

 News
 ======